Tuxonomics/tx-prng/README.md

 ## [List of PRNGs](#list-prngs)
-All PRNGs used here will work on an output of unsigned 64bit integers.
-The state of the PRNGs will be at least 64bit large.
+All PRNGs used here will work on an output of unsigned 64 bit integers.
+The state of the PRNGs will be at least 64 bit large.
 * `xorshift1024*` ([from](http://vigna.di.unimi.it/ftp/papers/xorshift.pdf)) is
 given as `struct PRNG_Xorshift1024Star`.
-A state of 1024bit for massively parallel applications.
+A state of 1024 bit for massively parallel applications.
 * `xoshiro256**` ([from](http://xoshiro.di.unimi.it/xoshiro256starstar.c)) is
 given as `struct PRNG_Xorshiro256StarStar`.
-A state of 256bit for moderately parallel applications.
+A state of 256 bit for moderately parallel applications.
 * `splitmix64` ([from](https://dl.acm.org/citation.cfm?doid=2714064.2660195))
 is only used for seeding.
 It is given as `struct prng_sm64`.